eyereasoner/eye/reasoning/arcus/hanoi/README.md

-# 🗼 Towers of Hanoi in eyelet
+# 🗼 Towers of Hanoi in arcus

 This example models the classic **Towers of Hanoi** problem using RDF Turtle and N3 Logic, inspired by *The Art of Prolog* by Leon Sterling and Ehud Shapiro.